-B: I don't know what the right role is for me What roles are you aware of where these strengths would be useful?
+B: I don't know what the right role is for me

+What roles are you aware of where these strengths would be useful?
 If you don't know, who could you talk to; how could you find out?
 What examples do you have of where you have demonstrated these strengths?
 What was the situation?

+What was the situation?

 What action did you take?

-What was the outcome of your actions?
+What was the sutteeme of your act